There are two surgeries on the peninsula, one in Shotley and one in Holbrook.

 Each surgery has a Dispensary which will issue prescribed drugs to eligible patients (if you live within one mile of an independent Pharmacy we are not permitted to dispense to you).

 Both surgeries are well equipped, purpose designed buildings and are conveniently situated in the centres of their villages on bus routes.

 Wheelchair access, disabled toilets and baby changing facilities are provided at both premises.
 In addition to the main surgeries, there is a surgery held at the Royal Hospital School, Holbrook, for pupils only.

 NEWS FROM THE PRACTICE

 Training Days - The next training afternoon will be on Thursday, 16 November 2017 when the surgery will be shut from 1 pm.
 Reception and Dispensary will also be closed so you will not be able to make appointments or collect medications.
-Please ring 111 for advice if you query cannot wait until the following day.
+Please ring 111 for advice if your query cannot wait until the following day.
 In an emergency, dial 999.
 Calls are free and will be transferred to the surgery providing cover.